 When to choose LineNow

-You run an independent restaurant, café, or small group — 1 to roughly 10 locations — and your supplier base includes a mix of channels: broadline distributors, local farms, specialty importers, beverage distributors on EDI, local suppliers on WhatsApp.
+You run an independent restaurant, café, or multi-unit group, and your supplier base includes a mix of channels: broadline distributors, local farms, specialty importers, beverage distributors on EDI, local suppliers on WhatsApp.
 You want the closed-loop AI on supplier replies across all of them, not just enrolled ones.
 You want statistical replenishment that classifies demand patterns per ingredient and handles intermittent demand correctly.
 You want the team to collaborate on supplier threads inside the system.
 You want the recipe engine to recompute margins when a supplier substitutes an ingredient.
 You want the capital view.
-You want $50/month flat regardless of location count.
+You want $100/month flat regardless of location count.

 The honest distinction